 With memberships paid by student fees, students also have access to the Hesston Wellness Center at Schowalter Villa and its fitness and strength training equipment and heated indoor pool.

 Throughout the year, numerous events provide special moments in the life of this community.

-Alumni Homecoming Weekend (fourth weekend in September).
+Alumni Homecoming Weekend (late September or early October).
 Students have the opportunity to interact with alumni in various settings.
-Events for alumni include class reunions, athletic games, concerts, a banquet and worship time.
+Events for alumni include class reunions, athletic games, concerts and worship time.

-Christmas festivities peak during the last week before the term ends.
-Music programs, special meals, special chapels and mod activities help prepare students to commemorate the birth of Christ.
+Christmas festivities peak during the last week before the term ends. performing arts events, special meals, special chapels and mod activities help prepare students to commemorate the birth of Christ.

-Grandparent Days (spring).
-The schedule includes class visits, special seminars and a banquet that students attend with their grandparents.
+Grandparent Day (spring).
+The schedule includes class visits, special seminars, a dinner that students attend with their grandparents and evening entertainment.